 Calling the fourth game of a season a “measuring stick” seems questionable, but for the New York Islanders, it’s exactly what tomorrow night has become.

 Tomorrow evening, the Isles square off against the undefeated Carolina Hurricanes down in Raleigh.

 The Canes, who already have wins over the Canadiens, Lightning, Capitals and Panthers, have started strong.
-Rod Brind’Amour’s club has scored three or more goals in their first four games, look like the fastest team in the league, and their offseason additions — forwards Ryan Dzingel, Erik Haula and defenseman Jake Gardiner — have gotten off to great starts thus far.
+Rod Brind’Amour’s club has scored three or more goals in their first four games, look like the fastest team in the league, and their offseason inflatable obstacle course for sale additions — forwards Ryan Dzingel, Erik Haula and defenseman Jake Gardiner — have gotten off to great starts thus far.
 The Isles, on the other hand, have stumbled out of the gate going 1-2-0 and having just gotten embarrassed 5-2 by the Edmonton Oilers on Tuesday night.

 It has not been the ideal start either the fans or head coach Barry Trotz had hoped.